cse403RollBuddy/Main/DEVELOPER_GUIDLINES.md

 1. Ensure you have the correct system requirements for both Backend and Frontend
 2. From a terminal, clone the GitHub repo and enter the newly created directory
-3. In the overall directory (i.e. ~/Main/), run ./gradlew build then ./gradlew run
+3. In the overall directory (i.e. ~/Main/), run ./run_app.sh, make sure you have given this script run permissions.
-4. In another terminal, navigate to the Front End directory (i.e. ~/Main/Front_End/) and run npm start
-5. A website should pop up in your default browser, enjoy Roll Buddy!

 ## Adding New Tests: